srimohanshivkanth/compilers_project/README.md

 # compilers_project
-Designing a compiler for C 45 which is alomost similar to that iof C
+Designing a compiler for C 45 which is alomost similar to that of C